TobiOtunniyi0001/It_Deepends_Hackathon_1/TEAM.md

-For now it is just me.
+For now it is just me, tobiotunniyi@gmail.com.